 Alternatives For Self-Soothing In Babies

-Self-soothing requires parents to stop intervening with their babies every time they cry or wake up.
+Self-soothing requires parents to stop intervening when the baby wakes up crying.
 So, immediate responsive parenting is an alternative for self-soothing.
 Here, the parents immediately react to their babies’ cries and attend to their needs through rocking, feeding, or other comforting soothing methods.

 How Long To Let The Baby Cry if They Won’t Self-Soothe?